 As an alternative, try this sausage roll recipe combining apple with sausage meat.

 You May Also Enjoy 15 Easy Christmas Recipe Ideas Everyone will Love

 #3.
 Savoury Egg Tarts

-These Egg Tarts from Wholesome Ireland make a great brunch or lunch for over the Christmas season and when the kids go back to school, are good for lunch boxes.
+These egg tarts from Wholesome Ireland make a great brunch or lunch for over the Christmas season – and when the kids go back to school they are good for lunch boxes too.

-The recipe will feed up to 6 hungry adults and kids.
-They use ready roll puff pastry and any ham that may be leftover after Christmas dinner, so they are easy to kids to master and taste amazing.
+The recipe will feed up to six hungry adults and kids.
+They use readymade puff pastry and any ham that may be leftover after Christmas dinner, so they are easy to kids to make – and they taste amazing.